enarx-archive/enarx.github.io/docs/Contributing/RFCs.md

 Would you like to help with the development of Enarx?

-This page will guide you towards submiting your first RFC – Request for Comment –, the process used by the project to formally describe improvements or new ideas.
+This page will guide you towards submitting your first RFC – Request for Comment –, the process used by the project to formally describe improvements or new ideas.

-There are many different skills needed to build Enarx, from low-level assembly code for platform-specific enablement (think SGX, SEV, etc.) to kernel-related work, from WebAssembly to building and maintaining our infrastracture and automated integration and testing (CI/CD), and more, so please don't hesitate to try your hand at any of these or to come and talk to us.
+There are many different skills needed to build Enarx, from low-level assembly code for platform-specific enablement (think SGX, SEV, etc.) to kernel-related work, from WebAssembly to building and maintaining our infrastructure and automated integration and testing (CI/CD), and more, so please don't hesitate to try your hand at any of these or to come and talk to us.